Seiph59/Projet7/README.md

 # How ?
 To create this solution, we are going to use, Python 3 , Flask and API's.

 # Libraries Used and Python Version:

 * Python 3.7.1
+* Flask 1.0.2
 * Requests
 * Pytest

 # To start

+1. Create your vitual environment

-1. Pay attention to change config_ex.py in config.py
+2. Pay attention to change config_ex.py in config.py

-2. Insert your Googlemap API Key
+3. Insert your Googlemap API Key

-3. If you want to check test, you need to install the Pytest Library
+4. If you want to check test, you need to install the Pytest Library

-4. For launch the app => python run.py
+5. For launch the app => python run.py